wendahere/JAWS/Sean.md

 1. It does not charge properly
 2. It does not output 8V and the voltage was always decreasing.
 It also does not have current flowing through when it is at active mode.

-Thus, I needed to change the power circuit and that
+Thus, I needed to change the power circuit and that [[T

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NDczNzM4MCwtMjAwOTYyMTc2MSwtND
+eyJoaXN0b3J5IjpbLTIwMDk2ODE0MjgsMTQ0NDczNzM4MCwtMj
-YxMDg2MDcxLDczODI5MzIwNiwxNTM5NDc3NDA5LC0xMjkxOTI3
+AwOTYyMTc2MSwtNDYxMDg2MDcxLDczODI5MzIwNiwxNTM5NDc3
-NjM4LDMzOTQwOTA5NywtMTU4MjIxMTg3NywtNjUwMTEyNTE5LD
+NDA5LC0xMjkxOTI3NjM4LDMzOTQwOTA5NywtMTU4MjIxMTg3Ny
-EwOTYwNDM1NjMsMTExNDY4MTk4OCw2MzA1MDg3OTMsLTU0MjEx
+wtNjUwMTEyNTE5LDEwOTYwNDM1NjMsMTExNDY4MTk4OCw2MzA1
-MDg5OCwyMTIzNDY5OCwxOTQyMTM0MTQyLDE5MDQ1MjI3NTcsMT
+MDg3OTMsLTU0MjExMDg5OCwyMTIzNDY5OCwxOTQyMTM0MTQyLD
-gwNDU0OTcwMiwtMTczMjAxMDI2NCw5MTI4NjczNjIsLTU4NjYz
+E5MDQ1MjI3NTcsMTgwNDU0OTcwMiwtMTczMjAxMDI2NCw5MTI4
-ODUzN119
+NjczNjJdfQ==
 -->